gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 $ cmake .. `-DCMAKE_PROJECT_INCLUDE=subgine-pkg-modules/default-module.cmake
 ```

-And the day you want to switch to Conan, simply change which file you include there!
+And the day you want to switch to Conan, simply change which file you include there to the one Conan generates!

-The profile file starts with some metadata:
+The profile don't contain much wizardry.
+It's quite simple in fact.
+There is not much to do to in this file.
+Before anything, we set some metadata to be available for the CMake project that uses the profile:

 ```cmake
 # We set some variables to let know the